Te whakataimau i ngā mauhanga tūmatanui

 A current disaster management plan and procedures must be in place, documented and known to staff.

-Staff responsible for archives must be trained in emergency procedures to protect and salvage the records.
+Staff responsible for archives must be trained in emergency procedures to protect and salvage the archives.

 There must be a comprehensive fire protection system and equipment for the building, in compliance with the New Zealand Building Code that applied at the time of construction.